vai-sys/FoodFare/README.md

 # Project Title

 Authenticated users in the FoodFare application can effortlessly explore a diverse collection of recipes.
 They can filter recipes  making it easy to find specific meal types.
 A powerful search functionality allows users to enter keywords to discover dishes based on ingredients or cooking styles.
 The user-friendly interface presents visually appealing recipe cards, ensuring a smooth browsing experience.
-Additionally, personalized recommendations enhance user engagement by suggesting recipes based on their previous interactions and preferences, making cooking enjoyable and accessible for everyone.

 ## Features